hamburgscleanest/guzzle-advanced-throttle/README.md

 > Available in version 2.0.5 and higher

 Your custom caching strategy must implement `CacheStrategy`.
-It is suggested you use `Cachable` (not there's no 'e') for a parent class.
+It is suggested you use `Cacheable` for a parent class.
 This will give a good head start, see `ForceCache` and `Cache` for ideas.

 To use your custom caching strategy, you'll need to pass the fully qualified cache name to `RequestLimitRuleset`.